Types of Film Cuts

 A match cut can also be used to convey the passage of time.
 In Frozen, Anna sings Do You Want to Build a Snowman to Elsa and we see her age throughout the song.
 This is a good way to show the ravages of time as well: Imagine a bustling downtown street from the 50s that fast forwards to a rundown ghetto of the present day (whenever that may be).

-This editing technique involves transitioning between scenes where the audio and video don’t track for a few seconds.
+This editing technique involves transitioning between scenes where the film and video don’t track for a few seconds.
 This is more than narration when a character just talks over the action on the screen as part of the scene.
 These transitions are used to end one scene and lead into the next.

-J Cuts and L Cuts are used depending on which part of the movie transitions first–audio or video.
-A J cut is when the video comes first while the audio from the previous scene is still being heard.
+J Cuts and L Cuts are used depending on which part of the movie transitions first–film or video.
+A J cut is when the video comes first while the film from the previous scene is still being heard.
 Think of someone telling a story, and as they say, “I remember it being a sunny day….” the scene transitions to a wide shot of a field on a sunny day.

 Remember at the start where we talked about how many cuts are used to create seamless transitions in most cases?
 Dynamic cuts are used to do just the opposite, creating jarring movement from one scene or action to another.
 These are very abrupt, obvious cuts meant to shake the viewer up.